 Chuck E. Cheese – Earn 10 FREE tokens every time your child reads for 2 weeks in a row.
 Just fill out the form and bring it in to claim your free token.
 A food purchase is required and you might call ahead just to confirm participation.

-Scholastic Summer Challenge – This begins May 6th.
+Scholastic Summer Challenge – This begins May 5th.
+The theme this year is Reading under the Stars and is aimed at children ages 4-14.
 Children can log in their reading minutes and earn rewards.
 There are free booklists to download by age group.
-It looks like entire schools can participate and the school that logs in the most minutes reading will get a visit from the author of the Captain Underpants series of books (these are big time in my Kindergartener’s class).
+It looks like entire schools can participate and the school that logs in the most minutes reading will get a visit from David Shannon and Gordon Kormon.
 Parents can also download free learning activities printables.
 You can also download the free reading timer app for Android or Apple devices.

 Pottery Barn Kids– Free storytime for little ones on Tuesday at 11am.
 You get a little passport and once you attend 5 storytimes, you get a free gift.
 (Just double check the time by calling ahead to your store.)